-We outline different endorsement styles-the language consumers use when endorsing something or declaring their personal approval or support.1 Imagine you have a positive hotel experience and want to share that with others.
-You might say "I liked that hotel" or "I recommend that hotel."
-The former can be described as an implicit endorsement, or assertion of your own personal positive opinion-how you feel toward an attitude object (i.e., first-person pronoun + declaration of approval for self).
-The latter can be described as an explicit endorsement, or a speaker's declaration that the object is appropriate for others (i.e., first-person pronoun + declaration of approval for others).
-McCracken (1989) briefly discussed related modes of product approval in his cultural analysis of celebrity endorsements but did not analyze them further.
-Research on probability judgments in advice taking has distinguished processing word-of-mouth evaluations, or the source's subjective appraisal of an alternative, from recommendations, or the source's social presentation of an appropriate alternative (Gershoff, Broniarczyk, and West 2001).
-Our conceptualization builds on these foundations, defining implicit endorsements as the speaker's declaration of his or her own tastes (i.e., an "assertive") and explicit endorsements as a declaration that the speaker finds the object appropriate for an audience (i.e., a "directive" [Searle 1969; see also Perelman and Olbrechts-Tyteca 1991]).
+We outline different endorsement styles-the language consumers use when endorsing something or declaring their personal approval or support (Oxford English Dictionary 2015).
+Imagine you have a positive hotel experience and want to share that with others.
+You can say something like "I liked that hotel" or something like "I recommend that hotel."
+The former can be described as an implicit endorsement, or assertion of your own personal positive opinion; how you feel toward an attitude object (i.e., first person pronoun + declaration of approval for self).
+The latter can be described as an explicit endorsement, or a speaker's declaration that the object is appropriate for others (i.e., first person pronoun + declaration of approval for others).
+McCracken (1989) briefly discussed related modes of product approval in his cultural analysis of celebrity endorsements, but did not analyze them further.
+Research on probability judgments in advice-taking distinguishes processing word of mouth evaluations, or the source's subjective appraisal of an alternative from recommendations, or the source's social presentation of an appropriate alternative (Gershoff et al. 2001).
+Our conceptualization builds on these foundations, defining implicit endorsements as the speaker's declaration of their own tastes (i.e., an "assertive"), and explicit endorsements as a declaration that the speaker finds the object appropriate for an audience (i.e., a "directive", Searle 1969; see also Perelman and Olbrechts-Tyteca 1991).

-We suggest that how people endorse a product-the endorsement styles they use-influences word-of-mouth persuasion for two key reasons.
-First, explicit endorsements should make the endorser seem more knowledgeable, which should make his or her endorsement more persuasive.
-Consumers try to infer source expertise when determining whether to follow word of mouth (Gershoff, Broniarczyk, and West 2001; Gershoff and Johar 2006; Naylor, Lamberton, and Norton 2011).
-When explicit experience or expertise cues are available (e.g., reviewer badges, job titles; Ghose and Ipeirotis 2011; Karmaker and Tormala 2010), people use them to follow the endorsements of people who seem to know more (Petty and Wegener 1998; Pornpitakpan 2004).

-Variations in the way information is conveyed should provide similar cues (Chaiken, Liberman, and Eagly 1989).
-Compared to people who do not make recommendations, for example, those who recommend more often are perceived as more knowledgeable about the product they endorse, suggesting that the mere act of recommending is linked to expertise (Brown and Reingen 1987; Dichter 1966; Duhan et al. 1997).
-By definition, recommendations are expected to come from authority2 and with greater perceived expertise comes greater persuasion (Petty and Wegener 1998; Pornpitakpan 2004).
-Consequently, people who use explicit endorsements should seem like they know more, which should make others more likely to follow their endorsement.
+We suggest that how people endorse a product-the endorsement styles they use influence word of mouth persuasion for two key reasons.
+First, explicit endorsements should make the endorser seem more knowledgeable, which should make their endorsement more persuasive.
+Consumers try to infer source expertise when determining whether to follow word of mouth (Gershoff, Broniarczyk and West 2001; Gershoff and Johar 2006; Naylor, Lamberton and Norton 2011).
+When explicit experience or expertise cues are available (e.g., reviewer badges or job titles; Ghose and Ipeirotis 2011; Karmaker and Tormala 2009), people use them to follow the endorsements of people who seem to know more (Petty and Wegener 1998; Pornpitakpan 2004).
+Variations in the way information is conveyed should provide similar cues (Chaiken, Liberman and Eagly 1989).
+Compared to people who don't recommend, for example, those who recommend more often are perceived as more knowledgeable about the product they endorse, suggesting that the mere act of recommending is linked to expertise (Brown and Reingen 1987; Dichter 1966; Duhan et al. 2002).
+By definition, recommendations are generally expected to come from authority (Oxford English Dictionary 2015), and with greater perceived expertise comes greater persuasion (Petty and Wegener 1998; Pornpitakpan 2004).
+Consequently, people who use explicit endorsements should seem like they know more, which should make people more likely to follow their endorsement.